Cribac/svelte-covid19-track/README.md

 svelte-covid19-track is a small web application to graphically display the development of the COVID-19 disease for different countries.

-Confirmed cases during the last year and deaths during the last are displayed per month in separate line charts.
+Confirmed cases during the last year and deaths during the last year are displayed per month in separate line charts.

 #### Requirements:
 - A modern web browser